-Money market vs. high-yield savings
+Money market vs. high-yield savings accounts

-A money market account allows you to earn interest on your savings while retaining the freedom to write checks directly from the account.
-Some money market accounts even provide debit cards and allow ATM withdrawals.
-However, money market accounts often have higher minimum balance requirements (like $2,500, for example) and charge more in fees than a typical savings account.
+However, money market accounts often have higher minimum balance requirements (like $2,500, for example) and charge more in fees than many savings accounts.

-High-yield or high-interest savings accounts don’t offer check-writing capabilities and may limit the number of monthly withdrawals, but they often have lower minimum balance requirements and may charge fewer or lower fees.
-If you’re working on building up your savings, a savings account could be a suitable place for your money.
+High-yield savings accounts don't offer check-writing capabilities and may limit the number of monthly withdrawals, but they often have lower minimum balance requirements and may charge fewer or lower fees.
+If you're working on building up your savings, a savings account could be a suitable place for your money.

 Here are some key differences between the two types of accounts: